Robert Towne: Director

 His second feature film as director was Tequila Sunrise (1988), which he wrote back in the early 1980s.
 Towne told The New York Times that Tequila Sunrise is "a movie about the use and abuse of friendship."

 The Two Jakes

-Towne has expressed his disappointment in The Two Jakes in many interviews.
+Towne expressed his disappointment in The Two Jakes in many interviews.
 He told writer Alex Simon, "In the interest of maintaining my friendships with Jack Nicholson and Robert Evans, I’d rather not go into it, but let’s just say The Two Jakes wasn’t a pleasant experience for any of us.
 But, we’re all still friends, and that’s what matters most."

-In a November 5, 2007, interview with MTV, Jack Nicholson claimed that Towne had written the part of Gittes specifically for him.
-In the same interview, Nicholson also said that Towne had conceived Chinatown as a trilogy, with the third film set in 1968 and dealing in some way with Howard Hughes.
-However, Towne says he "does not know how that got started" and denies there was any trilogy planned.
+In a November 5, 2007, interview with MTV, Jack Nicholson claimed that Towne had written the part of Gittes specifically for him and had conceived Chinatown as a trilogy, with the third film set in 1968 and dealing in some way with Howard Hughes.
+Towne said he did not know how the rumour started and denied any planned trilogy.